syncfusion-content/blazor-docs/blazor/3D-chart/getting-started-wasm.md

 ## Create a new Blazor App in Visual Studio

-You can create a **Blazor WebAssembly App** using Visual Studio via [Microsoft Templates](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-7.0&pivots=windows) or the [Syncfusion Blazor Extension](https://blazor.syncfusion.com/documentation/visual-studio-integration/template-studio).
+You can create a **Blazor WebAssembly App** using Visual Studio via [Microsoft Templates](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-7.0&pivots=windows) or the [Syncfusion&reg; Blazor Extension](https://blazor.syncfusion.com/documentation/visual-studio-integration/template-studio).

-## Install Syncfusion Blazor 3D Chart NuGet in the App
+## Install Syncfusion&reg; Blazor 3D Chart NuGet in the App

 To add **Blazor 3D Chart** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install `Syncfusion.Blazor.Chart3D`.
 Alternatively, you can utilize the following package manager command to achieve the same.